 However, drawing up your budget isn’t the most important task when it comes to managing your money successfully; the key to effective budgeting is sticking to the spending plan you’ve made.

-So, here are our experts’ top tips for managing your budget successfully:
+This guide rounds up out experts’ top tips for managing your budget successfully.

 Use several bank accounts to help you budget